 Alma Quartet: Dutilleux and Glass, released exclusively on vinyl, has equally enjoyed critical praise.
 The quartet is noted for their "collective antenna for sophisticated timbres" by De Volkskrant, and for their "carefully forged unity" by De Telegraaf.

 Their album: Debussy, Ravel and Dutilleux was given the highest ranking by Luister Magazine and stated that “Alma Quartet plays with desired liveliness, great rhythmic precision and exceptional sound.”
-And the Volkskrant claimed "[...] it has fire, is rhythmically razor-sharp and a sensuality of the unashamed kind with a beautiful, glowing depth."
+De Volkskrant claimed "[...] it has fire, is rhythmically razor-sharp and a sensuality of the unashamed kind with a beautiful, glowing depth."